cocowmn/StockXTrueToSizeSample/README.md

 # StockX True-to-Size Sample
-True-To-Size Sneaker software sample for StockX
+True-To-Size Sneaker software sample for StockX.
+Full requirements outlined in `project-spec.pdf`.

 ## Pre-Requisites
 This application requires Docker to be installed on the target machine.
 Either a local installation of `gradle` or the